splunk/splunk-operator/docs/StorageClass.md

 * [Rook Ceph](https://www.rook.io/) (open source)

 But we cannot make any specific recommendations, or verify any claims or comparisons regarding performance.

+## Workload Management(WLM) Support
+Workload management is a rule-based framework that lets you allocate compute and memory resources to search, indexing, and other workloads in Splunk Enterprise.
+Currently, Splunk Operator deployed workloads do not support this feature.